electron/electron/docs/api/browser-window.md

 * `overlay` [NativeImage](native-image.md) | null - the icon to display on the bottom
 right corner of the taskbar icon.
 If this parameter is `null`, the overlay is cleared
-* `description` String - a description that will be provided to Accessibility screen readers
+* `description` string - a description that will be provided to Accessibility screen readers

 Sets a 16 x 16 pixel overlay onto the current taskbar icon, usually used to